MEAL KIT FAQ

 See sample menus from past weeks here.

-And, if four households in your neighborhood sign up, we can create a neighborhood pickup site for you.
+And, if 6 or more households in your neighborhood sign up, we can create a neighborhood pickup site for you.
 Your delivery fee will be waived and your neighbors will receive the local delivery fee!

 We also offer free pick up from our storefront.